wegfawefgawefg/te-wst-sd/README.md

 # te-wst-sd
 te-wst-sd

+# IMPORTANT:
+This is a design draft for a system given what I believe to be the current constraints.
+Not being in a position to ask for clarification, I have made some assumptions.
+Given even a short time to ask for clarification, I would have asked for more details on the expected data volume, frequency, sizes, use, etc, and the whole system could be totally different.

+## The Big Assumption
+- data is being submitted by users, potentially large files, irregularly.

 # Excalidraw System Diagram
 https://excalidraw.com/#json=Gj5jvj2byTdAJr0Ac4toD,sXYLfmFhpNFtwuiloqdh_w
 - check excalidraw.svg

 ## Initial Thoughts, and Required Clarification
+- If I expected tons of tiny requests, I would go with a job queue and workers.
 - How do I know which csv file to append to?
 - Why am I storing these as physical csv files on bucket?
 What the #!@&?
 - What kind of data volume are we expecting here?